May 24, 2022

-- Ad management. eMarketer reported $129 billion in digital ad spending in the US in 2019.
-This trend is projected to surpass the total media expenses by two-thirds in 2023.
+Ad management. eMarketer reported a 14.9% growth in digital ad spending in the US in 2020.
+Experts predicted it to grow and reach $191.09 billion in 2021, a 25.5% increase compared to 2020.
 Plus, the yearly income of an ad manager is $110,221.

 Subscription-based business.
 Whether it’s software or box-based commodities, this model can offer a constant stream of income.
 According to Zuora’s 2021 biannual report, the revenue of subscription businesses has increased by over 400% since 2012.

 How to Start an Online Business With No Money?

 To start a small business with little to no budget, aim for ventures that don’t require manufacturing your own products.
 For example, many small online business owners use the dropshipping method.